Brexit: ‘Problematic’ UK plan fuels expectation of request for delay

 Ten days from the European summit in Brussels where do we stand?
 Are we any closer to a Brexit deal?

-“We are not in the tunnel,” a Commission official insisted to journalists on Friday.
-“Where is the tunnel?” a visiting ITN correspondent asked.
+“We are not in the tunnel,” a European Commission official insisted on Friday.
+“Where is the tunnel?” asked a visiting ITN correspondent.

 “The tunnel is not a place, but a state of mind,” came the sphinx-like response.